-- What Firewall do you personally consider as the most secure one and why?
+- What Firewall do you personally consider the most secure one and why?

 - Do you know what means to bridge the VPNs?
-Where it is used?
+Where do we use it?

-- What is the reason why we shoudl use secondary router also?
+- What is the reason why we should use secondary router also?

 - What are the layers in TCP/IP protocol?

-- Can you define various types of Sockets and where we can find it?
+- Can you define various types of Sockets and where we can find them?